julzaza/wildwitchherbs/_posts/2025-08-04-artemisia-annua-tea-benefits.md

 - Creating a clean internal environment where the body can reset
 - Supporting a healthy response to heat and inflammation

-In folk medicine, bitter herbs like Artemisia are believed to “wake up” the digestive system and help flush out stagnation — physically and energetically.
+In folk medicine, bitter herbs like Artemisia are **believed to “wake up” the digestive system and help flush out stagnation — physically and energetically**.
 Such bitter herbs were valued for their ability to “clear heat,” balance the system, and fortify the body’s natural rhythm with the seasons.

 In the Balkans, where we source our tea, women once gathered Artemisia with the moon, drying it slowly in shaded sheds and attics, away from harsh sunlight.
 The result is a clean, piercing infusion that feels alive — one cup is enough to remind you: this is no supermarket herb.